openvar/variantValidator/docs/rest-vv/rest_VariantValidator.md

 # Interactive API documentation

-REST VariantValidator provides an interactive Swagger interface describing all available endpoints, required parameters and example requests.
+REST VariantValidator provides an interactive Swagger interface describing the available endpoints, required parameters and example requests.

 The Swagger interface also reports the currently deployed software versions together with the transcript annotation and sequence repository releases used by the service.